 With constant and repetitive communication we get to have a clear requirement set and if the requirements are to be changed, the project team will be flexible to adapt these changes, unlike traditional project management.

-All the information (i.e. requirements, tasks, allocation, etc) are already defined and they are very transparent.
+All the information (i.e. requirements, tasks, allocation, etc) is already defined and they are very transparent.
 With this being the process it is easy for the team to execute and show more productivity compared to the traditional Project Management.

 As the projects are executed within time and budget, it is always a good aspect when it boils out to monetary aspects.
 Also, the product developed is pretty quick compared to traditional project management.
 So chances of using the product by customers at an early stage are possible which is also one source of revenue generation which aids in ROI.